MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 The goal of bitcoin was to create a digital bearer asset to allow parties to transfer value online without a trusted intermediary.

-With this in mind, it is understandable that the bitcoin network is often conceptualized as a network with a single good associated with it - the currency also known as bitcoin.
+With this in mind, it is understandable that the bitcoin network is often conceptualized as a network with a single economic good associated with it - the currency also known as bitcoin.
 (To avoid confusion, for the rest of this piece I’ll refer the network as a whole as 'bitcoin', and to units of the currency as 'BTC'.)

 You use bitcoin by receiving and holding BTC, and when you want to send it to someone else, you pay a fee to a bitcoin miner to ensure your transaction is accepted by the rest of the network.

 In summary, this simple conception is that there's this bitcoin network, and on it there’s this one good called BTC, and you can transfer amounts of BTC by paying a fee to a miner.

-This simple framework is good enough for a rudimentary understanding of bitcoin and how to use it at a basic level.
+This framework is good enough for a rudimentary understanding of bitcoin and how to use it at a basic level.

-But this model falls far short of being precise enough to accurately reason about deeper nuances of how bitcoin works.
+But it falls far short of being precise enough to accurately reason about deeper nuances of how bitcoin works.

-## A Second Bitcoin Good - The Birth of Blockspace
+## A Second Economic Good - The Birth of Blockspace

 To maintain its core properties, validating bitcoin’s activity - that is, running a bitcoin node - must remain cheap and affordable, lest control over the network fall into the hands of a small group of entities.